jameslinimk/deathban/README.md

 nonPlayerDeathCost: 1
 ```

-### Feel free to use this plugin on your server but give credit
+### Feel free to use this plugin on your server but give credit to me